enpkg/enpkg_full/README.md

 🌟 We're delighted to have you explore our computational workflow.
 This guide will walk you through the installation, setup, and execution of the ENPKG full workflow.
 Interested in the science behind ENPKG?
-Check out our latest preprint (https://doi.org/10.26434/chemrxiv-2023-sljbt-v2) !
+Check out the paper (https://doi.org/10.1021/acscentsci.3c00800) !
 It's packed with insights and methodologies that power this workflow.

 ## 🌱 Getting Started